opsgang/amazon-ssm-agent/README.markdown

 These opsgang builds modify the src to allow the agent to get the path from an env var at run-time instead.

-Basically, I change a `constant` to a
+The only alteration to the upstream src happens at build-time and is to allow the user to define the location of the document worker at run-time.

-`var` in the least intrusive, and utterly inelegant way possible at build time.
+Basically, the build scripts change a `constant` to a `var` in the least intrusive, and utterly inelegant way possible at build time.

 ## WHY THIS FORK?